Jonas Forshell

 It includes:

-• a homepage that explains my Builder Method and where I fit best
+• a homepage that explains how I use prototypes and where I fit best

 • an examples section for practical product work, redesigns, and AI-assisted building